Henry Zouch (police officer)

-Henry Zouch (18 August 1811 – 28 October 1883) was an Australian defence forces personnel (British), police officer, racehorse breeder and racehorse owner.
-He was born in Quebec, Canada and died in Goulburn, New South Wales, Australia.
+Henry Zouch (18 August 1811 – 28 October 1883) was a British army officer, New South Wales police officer, magistrate, racehorse breeder and racehorse owner.
+He was born in Quebec, Lower Canada and died in Goulburn, Colony of New South Wales.

 Early life

 Eldest son of Lieutenant-Colonel Henry Zouch (d.1818), 10th Royal Veteran Battalion, and his second wife Ann, née Ritchie.
 Educated in 1826-28 at the Royal Military College, Sandhurst, he was commissioned ensign, by purchase, in the 4th (King's Own) Regiment on 10 November 1829 and reached Sydney in the Asia on 2 December 1831.
 He was promoted lieutenant on 1 July 1833 and, from 1 October next year, he commanded the first division of the Mounted Police at Bathurst.

 Career

 In 1835 with a party of troopers Zouch established that the botanist Richard Cunningham had been murdered by Aboriginals.
 He was appointed a magistrate on 7 October 1835; at Holy Trinity Church, Kelso near Bathurst, on 29 December 1836 he married Maria (d.1885), youngest daughter of Captain Richard Brooks.
 He was involved in business dealings with his friend Captain John Piper, who had lent his home, Alloway Bank, for Zouch's wedding reception.
 In 1837 his regiment was posted to India and he sold his commission and retired from the police.
 Next year he bought land on the Bell River near Wellington but lived at his wife's house, Ashby, at Bungendore near Lake George in the 1840s.
 A great horseman, he reputedly spent much of his time breeding and racing horses.